yifso/nteract/docs/notes/core-group.md

 ## /core

-@nteract/core is where the magic happens.
-The package, by itself, is nothing special.
-It encapsulates five other nteract packages that are designed to be used together.
+@nteract/core on its own encapsulates the five other nteract packages.

 - `@nteract/actions`
+- `@nteract/epics`
 - `@nteract/reducers`
-- `@nteract/epics`
+- `@nteract/selectors`
 - `@nteract/types`
-- `@nteract/selectors`

-Instead of installing and importing from each individual package above, it is recommend that you install `@nteract/core` and use each module like so.
+Install `@nteract/core` and use each module instead of installing and importing from each individual package.
+The following code example shows standard use cases.

 ```js
 import { actions } from "@nteract/core"; // For actions